melodykramer/append-tracking-code/readme.md

 #Adds Tracking Code

-Adds an easy tracking code for the NPR Food folks posting to Pinterest:

-utm_medium=pinterest&utm_source=nprfood&utm_campaign=arts
+Automatically appends tracking codes to the end of URLs and automatically copies code to clipboard:

 ##MIT Open Source License